BIGJRA/BIGJRA.github.io/reborn.md

 The next room contains a hidden *Green Shard*, *Pecha Berry*, and *Blue Shard*.
 Enter the base.

 There will be a lot of these rotary thingies all over the base.
 Essentially they will send you 90 degrees in the indicated direction, but once you use it, it'll send you in the opposite direction next time.
 So, you'll only be able to go left for now.

+**Meteor Grunt Kenneth.
+Field: Factory Field**
+- Minior, Lv.
+52, Serious Nature, IVs: 10
+- Mothim, Lv.
+52, Serious Nature, IVs: 10
+- Emboar, Lv.
+53, Serious Nature, IVs: 10

 Head up and into the room.
 This next room has tiles that will teleport you to the same color equivalent in a different room - and those in that room will teleport you back.
 You'll need to reach the top of each room to deactivate a panel.
 To succeed, one strategy is this:

 Use the left panel, then go left, down, up, up and use the computer.
 Spam down and eventually you can return to the bottom of the room.
 Ensuring we are starting in the right room this time, use the right panel, then go right, down, up, up, and use this computer.
-Spam down, again use the white panels at the bottom to pop out in the right side, then head up via the rotator and go in.
+Spam down, again use the white panels at the bottom to pop out in the right side.

+**Meteor Grunt Brenna.
+Field: Factory Field**
+- Carnivine, Lv.
+52, Serious Nature, IVs: 10
+- Minior, Lv.
+52, Serious Nature, IVs: 10
+- Samurott, Lv.
+53, Serious Nature, IVs: 10

+Head up via the rotary and go in the door at the top.
+Use the next rotary to go left.

+**Meteor Grunt Hilda.
+Field: Factory Field**
+- Tirtouga, Lv.
+52, Serious Nature, IVs: 10
+- Crobat, Lv.
+52, Serious Nature, IVs: 10
+- Chesnaught, Lv.
+53, Serious Nature, IVs: 10

-Use this rotary to go left.
-Head into the room at the bottom to grab *PULSE Readout 7*.
+Head into the room at the bottom.

+**Meteor Dame Regina.
+Field: Factory Field**
+- Tsareena, Lv.
+49, Serious Nature, IVs: 10
+- Houndoom, Lv.
+48, Serious Nature, IVs: 10
+- Serperior, Lv.
+49, Serious Nature, IVs: 10

+Grab *PULSE Readout 7* and return to the previous room.
 Enter the room to the left.

-If anyone except Saphira was abducted earlier, you can get relationship points here.
+If anyone except Saphira was abducted earlier, you can fight a few trainers as well as get relationship points here.

+**Meteor Knight Kenan & Meteor Dame Diana.
+Field: Factory Field**
+- Machoke, Lv.
+53, Serious Nature, IVs: 10
+- Darmanitan, Lv.
+53, Serious Nature, IVs: 10
+- Golem, Lv.
+54, Serious Nature, IVs: 10
+- Manectric, Lv.
+53, Serious Nature, IVs: 10
+- Salazzle, Lv.
+53, Serious Nature, IVs: 10
+- Vileplume, Lv.
+54, Serious Nature, IVs: 10

 **Relationship Point Choices:**
 - After Noel and Anna are abducted, talk to them in the cage (+2 Noel)
 - After Charlotte and Shelly are abducted, talk to them in the cage (+1 Shelly, +1 Charlotte)
 - After Laura is abducted, talk to her in the cage (+1 Laura)

 Return to the previous room, then go up.

-There is only one path you can take for now, so beat the grunts and take it.
+**Meteor Grunt Coleman.
+Field: Factory Field**
+- Golbat, Lv.
+47, Serious Nature, IVs: 10
+- Gurdurr, Lv.
+47, Serious Nature, IVs: 10
+- Tsareena, Lv.
+48, Serious Nature, IVs: 10

+Follow the path down from the rotary.

+**Meteor Dame Gretchen.
+Field: Factory Field**
+- Delcatty, Lv.
+48, Serious Nature, IVs: 10
+- Lunatone, Lv.
+49, Serious Nature, IVs: 10
+- Heliolisk, Lv.
+49, Serious Nature, IVs: 10

+Continue down.
 You'll see a purple tile, step on it and you'll end up in the left side of the base again.
-Once more go up, this time, you'll be sent up.
+Once more, go up, this time, you'll be sent up via the rotary.
 Go left onto the blue tile for now, then the rotary will send you down again.
 In the next room you'll go to the right this time.
 You'll get an *Exp.
 Candy L*!

-Use the teleporter and you'll emerge on the right side of the area.
+Use the nearby purple tile and you'll emerge on the right side of the area.

+**Meteor Grunt Ricardo.
+Field: Factory Field**
+- Minior, Lv.
+52, Serious Nature, IVs: 10
+- Whirlipede, Lv.
+52, Serious Nature, IVs: 10
+- Aggron, Lv.
+53, Serious Nature, IVs: 10

 Enter the room on the right, pick up the *Revive* at the bottom, then talk to Saphira.
 You'll have to fight two grunts.

+**Meteor Dame Avril & Meteor Knight Steven.
+Field: Factory Field**
+- Lumineon, Lv.
+53, Serious Nature, IVs: 10
+- Golisopod, Lv.
+53, Serious Nature, IVs: 10
+- Gothitelle, Lv.
+53, Serious Nature, IVs: 10
+- Vikavolt, Lv.
+53, Serious Nature, IVs: 10
+- Piloswine, Lv.
+53, Serious Nature, IVs: 10
+- Mudsdale, Lv.
+53, Serious Nature, IVs: 10

 Head back to the left and take the rotary to go up.

+**Meteor Knight Ringo.
+Field: Factory Field**
+- Lunatone, Lv.
+54, Serious Nature, IVs: 10
+- Passimian, Lv.
+54, Serious Nature, IVs: 10
+- Scolipede, Lv.
+55, Ability: Poison Point, Serious Nature, IVs: 10
+    - Steamroller
+    - Protect
+    - Rock Slide
+    - Poison Jab

+**Techie Deryl.
+Field: Factory Field**
+- Trevenant, Lv.
+53, Serious Nature, IVs: 10
+- Vikavolt, Lv.
+53, Serious Nature, IVs: 10

+**Meteor Knight Rod.
+Field: Factory Field**
+- Beedrill, Lv.
+54, Serious Nature, IVs: 10
+- Solrock, Lv.
+54, Serious Nature, IVs: 10
+- Palossand, Lv.
+55, Serious Nature, IVs: 10

+**Techie Naoman.
+Field: Factory Field**
+- Zoroark, Lv.
+53, Serious Nature, IVs: 10
+- Grumpig, Lv.
+53, Serious Nature, IVs: 10

 Talk to the grunts and scientists up here and talk to the computers to open up the door at the top as well as a shortcut in the bottom-left corner.
 Talk to Simon here (he won't fight you) to start up a sidequest later.

 Enter the door at the top!